ANUBHAV07-hub/Problem-Solving/Basic/README.md

 7) factorial3 ------A basic problem statement where we calculate factorial of a number entered by user(for large values too).
 8) TrailingZeroesFactorial1 ------An interesting problem statement where we need to find trailing zeroes in factorial of a number entered by user.
 9) Gcd1 -------A basic problem statement where we find gcd of two numbers entered by user(has larger time complexity than others).
+10) Gcd2 -------A basic problem statement where we find gcd of two numbers entered by user(using Euclid's Algo which takes less iterations).